 Guest post by Laura Peirano, 2012-2013 Board Fellow

-The Consulting & Business Development Center’s Board Fellows Program places Foster MBA and Evans MPA students as non-voting board members of local nonprofit organizations.
+The Consulting & Business Development Center’s Board Fellows Program places Foster MBA and Evans School MPA students as non-voting board members of local nonprofit organizations.
 Nonprofit agencies participating in the program reach diverse communities with different passions and interests.

 At the annual Net Impact conference in Portland in fall of 2011, I met Benjamin Rasmus who works for the nonprofit Rotary First Harvest (RFH).
 RFH locates surplus produce, coordinates the harvesting, packaging, and distribution of it in order to solve two problems: leftover crops that go to waste and hungry Americans in need of nutrition.
 I’m very passionate about nutritious food and the food system in America, so I asked Benjamin if RFH would want to partner with the UW Board Fellows Program.
 We had a group meeting and decided it was a great fit and I became the Board Fellow.